 For example, if you bought a new phone for your business, and use it exclusively for your business, it is 100 percent deductible.
 On the other hand, if you upgraded to the newest iPhone and you only use it for business 50 percent of the time, you can only deduct 50 percent of the cost.

 Cell phone accessories

-You can deduct phone accessories like chargers, phone holders, cases, and auxiliary cords that are deemed “ordinary and necessary” for your business.
+You can deduct phone accessories such chargers, phone holders, cases, dash mounts, and auxiliary cords that are deemed “ordinary and necessary” for your business.

 Paid apps and services

 Did you buy Spotify for your rideshare business?
 If so, expense it!

 Drivers can deduct paid apps that they use for their business according to usage.
 So if you use Spotify, Apple Music, or Tidal 30 percent of the time for your rideshare business, then you can deduct 30 percent of the cost.